-Second, the bacteria on the tartar can be absorbed into the blood stream and deposited in various organs, including the heart and the kidneys, causing infection.
+Second, the bacteria on the tartar can be absorbed into the bloodstream and deposited in various organs, including the heart and the kidneys, causing infection and decreased organ function.

 How can I prevent plaque and tartar formation on my cat's teeth?

-After your cat's teeth have been professionally cleaned and polished by your veterinarian, home dental care is needed to help reduce plaque and tartar buildup.
+After your cat's teeth have been professionally cleaned and polished by your veterinarian under general anesthesia, home dental care is needed to help reduce plaque and tartar buildup.
 You can decrease plaque accumulation by:

-- Feeding your cat a veterinary-approved dental diet which slows tartar by mechanical or chemical means.
-By limiting plaque as it forms, tartar development is greatly diminished.
+- Feeding your cat a Veterinary Oral Health Council (VOHC) accepted dental diet which slows plaque accumulation through mechanical or chemical means.
+By limiting plaque as it forms, tartar development is greatly reduced.

-- Brushing teeth (with a Q-tip) at least twice daily.
+- Wiping the outside of the teeth (with a Q-tip) at least twice daily.
 This is one of the most effective ways to remove plaque before it turns into tartar.
-Dip the Q-tip end into tuna water for flavoring to help your cat accept this procedure.
+Dip the Q-tip into tuna water for flavoring to help your cat accept this procedure.

 - Using a VOHC accepted water additive to reduce the bacterial count in the mouth, resulting in improved breath.

 - Having your veterinarian perform a dental cleaning under general anesthesia every 6-12 months at the first sign of tartar buildup.
 Regular dental cleaning is as important in cats as it is in people, and it will go a long way in preventing irreversible damage to the gums and roots.